What is a Stenographer?

 • Uses phonetic shorthand to capture all spoken words using abbreviations instead of characters

-The stenography machine, along with fluency in shorthand, allows Stenographers to capture 225 to 360 words per minute, keeping up with the spoken word.
+The stenography machine, along with fluency in shorthand writing, allows skilled Stenographers to capture 225 to 360 words per minute, keeping up with the spoken word.
+Even with the growing presence of new litigation technology in the courtroom, stenography machines allow for rapid transcription of all spoken language quickly and accurately.

 Reliable and accurate court reporting services.
 Learn more!